justinraymondpark/disk-survivor/README.md

 - Optionally tune spawn margins by DPI/zoom for ultra-dense displays.
 - Continue mobile UI refinements; evaluate controller navigation consistency on all overlays.

+## Ideas for later

+- Enemy that enrages when hit and becomes much more aggressive (think Mario World caterpillar).
+- Yellow splitters that pop into 2 could have a more interesting pattern after splitting.
+- Red enemies are too slow/uninteresting; give them a unique hook/mechanic.

 ### License

 No license specified yet.
 Add one if you plan to distribute.